zendesk/sunshine-conversations-conversation-extension-examples/datepicker-react/README.md

 ## Explanation

-This service listens for appUser messages from Smooch and responds with a button triggering a webview.
+This service listens for user messages from Sunshine Conversations and responds with a button triggering a webview.
 The webview acts as a multi-page form, which when submitted makes a call to the backend of this service containing the data submitted by the user.
-The backend then calls Smooch to echo the selection into the conversation as an appUser message.
+The backend then calls Sunshine Conversations to echo the selection into the conversation as a user message.

 ## Prerequisites